ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 # Introduction

-The current PDM is an IPv6 Destination Options header which provides information based on the metrics like Round-trip delay and Server delay.
+The current Performance and Destinations Metrics (PDM) is an IPv6 Destination Options header which provides information based on the metrics like Round-trip delay and Server delay.
 This information helps to measure the Quality of Service (QoS) and to assist in diagnostics.
 However, there are potential risks involved transmitting PDM data during a diagnostics session.

 PDM metrics can help an attacker understand about the type of machine and its processing capabilities.
+For example, the operational capabilities of either the client or server end hosts such as processing speed -- that is, if the system in question is very fast system or an older, slower device.

 Inferring from the PDM data, the attack can launch a timing attack.
 For example, if a cryptographic protocol is used, a timing attack may be launched against the keying material to obtain the secret.

 Along with this, PDM does not provide integrity.
 It is possible for a Machine-In-The-Middle (MITM) node to modify PDM headers leading to incorrect conclusions.
-For example, during the debugging process using PDM header, it can mislead the person showing there are no unusual server delays.
+For example, during the debugging process using PDM header, it can mislead by showing there are no unusual server delays.

 PDMv2 is an IPv6 Destination Options Extension Header which adds confidentiality, integrity and authentication to PDM.